gy0857478/developer-test/README.md

   1. `GET /api/users` - Get all users.
      - There is no need to support anything other than getting the full list of users
      - `UserDto` provides all necessary fields for the frontend.
 It should not need anything added or removed and paging support is NOT required
+     - If no icon is defined on the user then provide the `unknown` icon
   2. `GET /api/icons/<iconname>` - Get a PNG icon by name
 - Implement both `IUserService` and `IIconService` to access data from `Data/Users` and `Data/Icons` respectively.
 Use these with the endpoints definited above.
 - `User` and `Friend` "entities" are for deserialisation of JSON files in `Data/Users` directory.
 These are to simulate a very rudimentary database.